the-pink-hacker/resource-pack-packer/README.md

 Output - The folder where you want to send your resource pack to.

-Tip: You can use "\~/" to represent you user folder.
-Example "\~/downloads" is your downloads folder.
+Tip: You can use `~/` to represent you user folder.
+Example `~/Downloads` is your downloads folder.

-## General
-Manual - You put in all of the settings every time.

-Config - A json file tell the program what settings you want.
-More on this in [Configs](#configs)

-## Configs
+## Wiki
-Classic 3D and all of its varients' configs are present in the source code.
-These can be great examples since they use nearly every feature.
+There is a wiki for this project.
+It can be found under the wiki tab.